Study Abroad Programs

 Germany & German-speaking countries

 Students may study for a semester or a full year through an approved study abroad program or, in special cases, by applying directly to universities in Germany, Austria, or Switzerland.
 Many programs require a minimum grade-point average of 3.0 and a B average in the major.
 Programs vary greatly in academic focus, size, language of instruction, living arrangements, services, and extra-curricular programming provided, and cost.
 Study abroad goals and requirements should be discussed with a German adviser as early as freshman year.
-Program and application materials may be obtained through the Global Education Center.
+Program and application materials may be obtained through the UNH Global Office.
 For credit in the German major or minor, the program must be conducted in German.
 After consultation with the major adviser and the study abroad adviser to establish possible UNH course equivalents and fulfillment of major and/or Discovery Program requirements, students submit a planning form indicating the planned course of study abroad.
 To ensure proper credit transfer, especially if seeking to transfer credits directly from a university abroad without benefit of an Approved Program, students should keep syllabi, course descriptions, and all written work.
 Students planning study at a university in Germany, Austria, or Switzerland should note major differences in academic calendar (winter semester October-February, summer session April-July), which may be shortened by the Approved Program to accommodate U.S. academic calendars.

 German Internship